 Providers may log into the Louisiana Medicaid website to view the Medicaid Eligibility Verification System (MEVS).
 Providers may view the beneficiary’s other insurance company and Medicaid carrier code number.

 Valid insurance coverage may differ from what is on the beneficiary’s resource file.
 Pharmacy providers may enter the correct coverage and coordinate benefits.
-Providers may contact the Louisiana Department of Health’s TPL Unit with updated traditional Medicare insurance coverage (see Appendix N for contact information).
+Providers may contact the Louisiana Department of Health’s (LDH) TPL Unit with updated traditional Medicare insurance coverage.
+(See Section 37.5.4 for Contact Information).

 Urgent TPL requests are defined as the inability of a beneficiary to have a prescription filled or the inability of a beneficiary to access immediate care because of the incorrect third party insurance coverage.